 - Highly rich set of plugins with complete documentation

 - Easy setup

 - Large user base

-This has been a guide on how to Install Jenkins.
-Here we have discuss the different steps to Install Jenkins in our window.
+This has been a guide to How to Install Jenkins.
+Here we have discussed the different steps to Install Jenkins in our window respectively.
 You may also look at the following articles to learn more –